-Tips for Staging a Small House to Sell
+Staging Tips for Selling a Small House

 Smaller homes have a lot of appeal for a range of buyers — aging retirees, money-savvy millennials, and first-time home buyers, to name a few.
 According to top real estate agent Amber Carlton, who completes more sales than 95% of agents in Fargo, North Dakota, numerous renters are also looking to purchase small homes because of their relative affordability and so that they can start building equity in a home.